wilgaboury/super-speedy-dial/README.md

 * [Font Awesome](https://fontawesome.com/) - Uses the free set of icons.

 ## Rationale
 The main reason I made this was for my own convenience.
-Having your browser homescreen be an easy graphical way to both access and edit bookmarks is a feature that popular browsers like firefox, chrome, and edge are missing (safari has favorites which is similar but does not support folders).
-I could not find an even halfway decent free speed dial plugin on the Firefox plugin store as none of them fully integrate with your current firefox bookmarks and most of them look downright ugly.
+Having your browser homescreen be an easy graphical way to both access and edit bookmarks is a feature that popular browsers like firefox, chrome, and edge are missing (safari has favorites which is similar but lacking in features).
+Most of the speed dial plugins on the Firefox store do not fully integrate with your current firefox bookmarks or are missing critical functionality (in my opinion).
 I figured if wanted somthing done right I should just do it myself.

 ## Current Features
-* navigatable grid display of bookmark and folder tiles
+* navigatable grid display of bookmarks and folders
-* settings page (set background image and root folder for speed dial display)
+* settings page where you can set background image and root folder for speed dial display
-* make bookmark url and title editable via dialog
+* bookmark urls and titles are editable via a dialog

 ## Planned Features (In order of importance)
 * graphical reordering of bookmarks with pleasant animations
-* new bookmark / new folder buttons
+* new bookmark and new folder buttons
-* good looking and customizable images for boomark tiles
+* good looking and customizable thumbnails for boomark tiles
 * toggleable dark mode / light mode
-* button to switch into edit mode (file explorer view for easier editing/moving around of bookmarks)
+* button to quickly switch into edit mode (file explorer view for easier editing/moving around of bookmarks)